adsblol/website/content/en/feed/bare-metal.md

 ```

-### Removal / disabling the services:
+### Uninstall

 ```
 sudo bash /usr/local/share/adsblol/uninstall.sh
 ```

-If the above doesn't work, you may be using an old version that didn't have the uninstall script, just disable the services and the scripts won't run anymore:
+If the above doesn't work, you may be using an old version that didn't have the uninstall script,

+just disable the services and the scripts won't run anymore:

 ```
 sudo systemctl disable --now adsblol-feed